(A) Purpose

 the letter of offer or the amendments thereto.

-(ii) Upon written request of a faculty member and approval
+(ii) Upon written request of a faculty member and approval by the

-the maximum number of years of the probationary period.
+maximum number of years of the probationary period.

-(iii) Leaves of absence and other reasons approved by the
+(iii) Leaves of absence and other reasons approved by the chair and

-be counted as part of the probationary period.
+as part of the probationary period.

-(iv) In extenuating circumstances, at the written request of
+(iv) In extenuating circumstances, at the written request of the

-and dean, extensions of up to no more than three years in total may be given to
+dean, extensions of up to no more than three years in total may be given to

 those probationary faculty who demonstrate a high probability of being awarded